yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

   not show up if you don't have any attendees yet, so for grading purposes it's probably a good idea to RSVP to your own events.
 Isn't that good form, anyway?)
-* Finally, event detail pages should have a `POST` form to RSVP.
+* Event detail pages should have a `POST` form to RSVP.
 The input in this form should have `name`, `id`, and `type` all set to "email", and the submit button should have `name` set to "submit".
     * This form should validate the email that you give it to make sure that it's a valid yale.edu email.
 However, it should accept any weird capitalizations as long as they're Yale emails, so something like `kYle.JeNseN@yAlE.eDu` is acceptable.
+* Event detail pages should have a link that allows the user to donate.
+This should be an `a` element with `id="donate"`.
+(See the question below about tracking user behavior related to donation.)

 API:
 * You should have an API running at `/api/events` that returns a valid JSON of